Wesleyan Group privacy notice

 - Third parties as part of any possible sale or restructuring of our Group of Companies.

-Motor insurance policy
+Car insurance policy

-If you hold a motor insurance policy your details will be added to the Motor Insurance Database (MID), run by the Motor Insurers Information Centre (MIIC).
-MID data may be used by the DVLA and DVLNI for the purpose of Electronic Vehicle Licensing and by the Police for the purposes of establishing whether a driver's use of the vehicle is likely to be covered by a motor insurance policy and/or for preventing and detecting crime.
+If you hold a car insurance policy your details will be added to the Motor Insurance Database (MID), run by the Motor Insurers Information Centre (MIIC).
+MID data may be used by the DVLA and DVLNI for the purpose of Electronic Vehicle Licensing and by the Police for the purposes of establishing whether a driver's use of the vehicle is likely to be covered by a car insurance policy and/or for preventing and detecting crime.

 If you’re involved in an accident (in the UK or abroad) other UK insurers, the Motor Insurer's Bureau and MIIC may search the MID to ascertain relevant policy information.
 Persons with a valid claim in respect of a road traffic accident (including citizens of other countries) may also obtain relevant information which is held on the MID.